 Ceramics Association of New Zealand (Ceramics NZ) is the national body for professional and recreational potters throughout the country.
 Find out more.

 Creative Fibre is the New Zealand organisation for all fibre crafts.
 They bring together spinners, weavers, knitters, dyers, flax workers, felters, crocheters, free form fibre artists and all other people involved in the use of fibre.
 They have over 3000 members throughout New Zealand and around the world who share a passion for fibre.
 Find out more.

 Felt is New Zealand’s online market for locally made goods and gifts – your one stop shop for high quality, original items made in Aotearoa.
 Felt is proudly owned and operated by Kiwi makers who know that buying local goods is better for everyone (and saves dosh in the long run!).
-We believe that craftsmanship and sustainable consumption could save the world, and we’re here to help that happen.
+Felt believe that craftsmanship and sustainable consumption could save the world, and they’re here to help that happen.
+Find out more.

 Dance Aotearoa New Zealand (DANZ)

-We are the national support organisation for dance in Aotearoa, New Zealand.
+DANZ are the national support organisation for dance in Aotearoa, New Zealand.
 For over 20 years DANZ has existed to provide support and services to the dance community in a mission to grow and sustain the art-form in New Zealand.
+Find out more.

 NZ Film Commission

 New Zealand Film Commission support a diverse range of New Zealand and international stories to be told here and seen everywhere.
-We promote New Zealands talented individuals and our industry’s reputation for creativity, innovation and superb production values.
-We provide a wide range of opportunities for New Zealand filmmakers and the New Zealand film industry
+They promote New Zealands talented individuals and the industry’s reputation for creativity, innovation and superb production values.
+They provide a wide range of opportunities for New Zealand filmmakers and the New Zealand film industry.
+Find out more.

 Te Roopu Raranga Whatu o Aotearoa